woossi0/suite/docs/usermanual/source/intro/installation/war/uninstall.rst

    * :file:`geoexplorer`
    * :file:`geowebcache`

-#.
-Restart the application server.
+   .. todo:: Might be others.

 #.
-Undeploying will not delete your external GEOSERVER_DATA_DIRECRTORY.
+Restart the application server (if desired).

-    Should you wish to delete this directory, you will need to do it manually.
+   .. note:: Undeploying will not delete your data directory if you have set it up to be external to the application.